Deaths of the Neville-Lake children

-The deaths of the Neville-Lake children occurred on September 27, 2015 when Daniel, Harrison, and Milagros (Milly) Neville-Lake, and their grandfather, Gary Neville, were killed by a drunk driver, Marco Michael Muzzo, who sped through a stop sign and collided with their vehicle in Vaughan, Ontario.
-The incident and aftermath received significant media attention in Canada not only because of the young age of most of the victims, but also because of Muzzo’s wealth and status.
+The deaths of the Neville-Lake children occurred on September 27, 2015, when Daniel, Harrison, and Milagros (Milly) Neville-Lake, and their grandfather, Gary Neville, were killed by a drunk driver, Marco Michael Muzzo, who sped through a stop sign and collided with their vehicle in Vaughan, Ontario.
+The incident and aftermath received significant media attention in Canada not only because of the young age of most of the victims, but also because of Muzzo's wealth and status.

 Incident

 On September 26, 2015, Muzzo attended his bachelor party in Miami, Florida, and consumed alcohol until 3:00AM.
 Muzzo described drinking the most he has ever had in his life, but maintained he was aware and in control.

 On the morning of September 27, 2015, Muzzo returned to Toronto by private jet.
 While on the jet, he continued to drink alcohol and is unsure how many drinks he consumed.
 Upon arriving at the Toronto Pearson International Airport, he decided to drive home as he felt he was not impaired.
-Muzzo admitted he did not consider alternates such as a taxi or asking someone to pick him up.
+Muzzo admitted he did not consider alternatives such as a taxi or asking someone to pick him up.
 He would later admit knowing he was not sober, but decided to "take a chance" because he was confident he could drive.

 Around 4:00PM on September 27, 2015, Vaughan Fire and Rescue responded to a report of a collision at the intersection of Kirby Road and Kipling Avenue.
 After arriving, first responders found a Jeep Grand Cherokee and a minivan in a T-bone collision.
-Upon investigation, they found that the minivan was carrying six family members and more than thirty first responders arrived to the scene.
+Upon investigation, they found that the minivan was carrying six family members.
+More than 30 first responders arrived to the scene.
 At one point, firefighters and paramedics were working to resuscitate four people at once.

 First responders located the driver of the Jeep Grand Cherokee who was identified as 29-year-old Marco Michael Muzzo.
-Muzzo was travelling at a speed of 85 km/h (53 mph), had driven through a stop sign, and registered a blood alcohol content of 245 mgs/100 mL (the range where falling into a coma is possible), nearly three times the legal limit, and was immediately arrested.
+Muzzo was travelling at a speed of 85 km/h (53 mph), had driven through a stop sign, and a test registered a blood alcohol content of 245 mgs/100 mL, nearly three times the legal limit and the range where falling into a coma is possible.
+He was immediately arrested.
 First responders described Muzzo as unsteady, holding on to other people for balance, had difficulty comprehending directions, and had urinated himself.